linkedpipes/etl/README.md

 curl https://raw.githubusercontent.com/linkedpipes/etl/master/docker-compose.yml | docker-compose -f - up
 ```

+When running this on Windows, you might get a build error.
+There is a [workaround](https://github.com/linkedpipes/etl/issues/851) for that.

 Alternatively, you can build docker images from GitHub sources using a one-liner:
 ```
 curl https://raw.githubusercontent.com/linkedpipes/etl/master/docker-compose-github.yml | docker-compose -f - up